PratikWayase/system-design-Handbook/README.md

 Six Nines (99.9999%): Near-perfect availability with a mere 32 seconds per year highly complex & costly ( defence eqipments )

+#

+## CDN

+A CDN (Content Delivery Network) enhances website performance and ensures content is delivered quickly and efficiently to users worldwide.

+Think of the internet as a giant library with books (web content) stored in various locations:

+- Origin Servers: are like the main library where the original copies of all books are kept.
+Any new book is added or updated here.
+-
+- **Edge Servers** are smaller libraries located in different cities.
+They store copies of the most popular books from the main library.
+When you need a book, you visit the closest smaller library instead of traveling all the way to the main one, saving time and effort.
+Similarly, when you access a website, the CDN directs your request to the nearest edge server to ensure faster content delivery.
+-
+- **DNS Servers** act as the librarians who know the exact location of every book.
+They guide you to the nearest library (edge server) that has the book you’re looking for.